 My Thanksgiving brainstorming admittedly started months ago when I started browsing for new recipes that could be candidates to have on my table this year.
 A few select recipes even got trial runs and taste tests to make sure that they were up to par to put on the final holiday menu, with Dave as my Chief Taste Tester and my parents as members of the testing panel (or peanut gallery, depending on the day.)

 I don’t usually go too crazy with new recipes, since most in my family like to eat tried-and-true favorites or subtle variations on them on Thanksgiving, but I do try to sneak in one or two “new” things where I can.
-For me, this usually comes in the variety of booze.
+For me, this usually comes in a variety of booze.
 Nobody in my family is a die-hard wine drinker or is otherwise bound to a specific spirit or libation, so trying new cocktail recipes is one way I like to be creative with adding something for holiday meals.

 Don’t get me wrong: I love making homemade Sangria.
 It’s not like it’s difficult, but it does require a few ingredients that sometimes I don’t have on-hand or easily run out of, like the various fresh citrus fruits or red wine.
 I also find that by starting with the Sangria wine and adding juices and liquor, I don’t need to add extra sugar or simple syrup.
 If you like your drinks sweeter, though, you can always add simple syrup to taste.